AFrece/docsify-example/README.md

-1. Add `docs` dir into the `/vX/api/src/main/resources/webapp` dir.
+1. Add `docs` (not example, but e.g. from Cart) dir into the `/vX/api/src/main/resources/webapp` dir.

 2. Replace exposed `/swagger`: